 - Disaster Distress Hotline: 1-800-985-5990 or view the SAMSHA website for additional information

-Plan now by visiting Make a Plan from Ready.gov .
-The North Carolina Department of Public Safety launched Know Your Zone an evacuation look up tool to help you know when to evacuate your home as a hurricane approaches.
-Know your zone by selecting this link.
+Plan ahead for emergencies and consider your specific needs.
+Learn about planning for emergencies by visiting Make a Plan from Ready.gov.
+Accurate information about COVID-19 and hurricanes can be found at the CDC website.
+ReadyNC provides guidance on how to make a plan, and has American Sign Language (ASL) videos available on their website.
+The North Carolina Department of Public Safety launched Know your zone an evacuation look up tool to help you know when to evacuate your home as a hurricane approaches.

-Build your kits as the Red Cross suggests both a “stay at home” kit and an evacuation kit if you must leave your home.
-Kits look different because of COVID-19.
-Kits should include a one-month supply of medications.
-Click here to learn what should be included in your kits.
-Preparing a kit for an individual with a disability can be found at this link.
+Build your kits as Ready.gov suggests both a kit at home and a “go bag” if you must leave your home.
+Kits look different because of COVID-19 and kits should include a one-month supply of medications.
+Learn what should be included in your kits.
+Disaster preparation for an individual with a disability or functional needs can be found at Ready.gov and Ready NC.
 Sample items to include in kits are food and water (for multiple days for all members of household), flashlights and batteries, and face masks.

 Hurricane Season Readiness for Providers